jrwoodwa/graph-based-predictive-maintenance/README.md

 ## 🌳 The Solution: Tree-Based Graph Learning (TREE-G)

-We use **TREE-G**, a non-neural method that applies decision tree logic to graph-structured data.
+Instead, use **TREE-G**, a non-neural method that applies decision tree logic to graph-structured data.
 It’s:

 * **Interpretable** — Shows *why* a prediction was made
 * **Efficient** — Handles small and medium datasets without overfitting
 * **Robust** — Works with missing sensor data (no imputation needed)
 * **Precise** — Predicts *how much time* until the next machine state change

-Each machine cycle is represented as a **graph** of sensors, with edges based on correlation and node and edge features derived from moving averages, clustering, and other methods.
+Each machine cycle was represented as a **graph** of sensors, with edges based on correlation and node and edge features derived from moving averages, clustering, and other methods.

-The model learns to **regress the time remaining until a state change**, offering clear lead time for intervention.
+The model learned to **regress the time remaining until a state change**, offering clear lead time for intervention.

 ---